nishowsan/django-react-native/README.md

         fields = ('id', 'name', 'photo', 'tags', 'menu', 'publish')
 ```

-Then we create an API function in views.py which will server requests at /api/list end point
+Then we create an API function in views.py which will server requests at /api .
+We will grab data via api.json .

 ```python